 Inside this Navigation group (Parent), we want the:

 Foodie logo to stay 30px from the left corner

 Group of navigation Links to stay 30px from the right corner

 The entire Group (Parent) to stretch when its parent (the artboard) is stretched

 We can achieve this by adding the following resize constraints:

-Click “Preview in Browser” in the Anima plugin to see it come to life!
+Once all constraints are set, click “Preview in Browser” in the Anima plugin to see it come to life!